Construction, Renovation and Improvement Projects

 Evolve Student Housing

 The phased approach ensures housing continuity, with new facilities completed before decommissioning older units.
-Construction is slated to begin in summer 2025 with Phase 1 and will span over five years.

 Tarastec

-Templo sel Sol
+Templo del Sol

 A community center featuring dining facilities, communal spaces, food services, conference rooms and mailing services.
 This space is designed to foster connection, convenience and collaboration among residents and the campus community.
+Construction on Templo del Sol began summer 2025 and the building is expected to open in fall 2026.

 University Towers East